tarantool/doc/doc/tooling/tcm/tcm_audit_log.rst

 To write |tcm| audit logs to a file:

 1. Go to **Audit settings** and select the **file** protocol.
 2. Specify the name of the audit log file.
+The file will be saved in the directory specified by the user, which can be either absolute or relative.
 The file appears in the |tcm| working directory.
 3. Configure the log files rotation: the maximum file size and age, and the number of files to store simultaneously.
 4. (Optional) Enable compression of audit log files.